Filed from my favorite rug

 - Training wins, vacuum complaints, and top-tier nap strategy

-- Photo proof that I am very busy and very cute
+- Photo proof that I am very busy, very cute, and occasionally pawfficial

 young mini aussie